Mexico City Safety. My Personal Experience Backpacking through Mexico's Capital City

 Safe stays in Mexico Cities Historic Centre

-I stayed in the Historic centre in a hostel called Hostel Mundo this was excellent on price and location, it had a rooftop bar that really was a lot of fun in the evenings with a DJ or some sort of event on.
+I stayed in the Historic centre in a hostel called Hostel Mundo Joven Catedral this was excellent on price and location, it had a rooftop bar that really was a lot of fun in the evenings with a DJ or some sort of event on.
 During the day it was just a fantastic spot to have a beer and look over the rooftop of the cathedral rooftop!
-There is a receptionist in a slightly odd position but there is also a key card secure door to get through to get in, although I am not sure how this works with people going up to the roof bar as you get there via the same security door!
-Each room is individually key carded as well though!
+There is a receptionist in a slightly odd position but there is also a key card secure door to get through to get in, although I am not sure how this works with people going up to the roof bar as you get there via the same security door, each room is individually key carded as well though!

-There are two other options that excel (in my opinion) in Mexico City and they are Casa Pepe and Viajero CDMX Centro Hostel.
+There are two other options that excel (in my opinion) in Mexico City and they are Casa Pepe Hostal and Viajero CDMX Centro Hostel.

 Casa Pepe is well established in Mexico City and provides a lot of activities with knowledgeable staff, 24 hour security and they provide free tours.
-The private rooms are not the cheapest (around 100 USD a night) but the dorms are very reasonable around 15USD a night, not only this you will find female only dorms but all options come with personal lockers to store your valuables.
+The private rooms are not the cheapest (around 100 USD a night) but the dorms are very reasonable around 20USD a night.
+You will find female only dorms and all options come with personal lockers to store your valuables.

 Viajero CDMX Centro Hostel is also a fantastic and safe choice for the safety conscious explorer.
 You will have a safe haven here again with knowledgable staff a clean environment and again, 24 hour security.
-I have stayed in the Viajero chain (in Medellin and it was a fantastic stay.
+I have stayed in the Viajero chain (in Medellin and it was a fantastic stay).
 Similar costings to Casa Pepe but if you have any concerns about Mexico Cities safety then these will be alleviated as soon as you step through the door of Viajero.
 Funny how a hostel can really elevate your stay in a place but, they do!
 Jump in an Uber from the airport (more on this below) get to your hostel and your good to explore Mexico City and all its beauty.

 Its worth noting that even though I felt pretty safe in Mexico City, I kept my “sensible head” on, as any traveler should.
 Crowded areas are ideal for pickpockets, and don't walk alone down scary looking dark streets at night!